angrykoala/yerbamate/README.md

 * `loadPackage(module)` Will load your package.json module data, the returned object will contain the path to the `package.json` file, `main` and `start` script as well as `bin` and `scripts` objects from package.json.

 * `run(command, dir, options, done)` Will run the given command as a child_process in the given path.
-The options allows you to set callbacks for `stdout` and `stderr` outputs, as well as extra space-separated arguments with `args`.
+The options allows you to set callbacks for `stdout` and `stderr` outputs, extra space-separated arguments with `args` and environment variables with `env`.
 The callback will return the execution code of the process, an array with all the console outputs and an array with all the error outputs.
 The command returns the child process.

   * The callback parameters arrays stdout and stderr will return a different element per line break.
 Empty line-breaks will be ignored.

 * `stop(process)` Will kill the given process, sending a `SIGTERM` signal.

 * `successCode(code)` Will return true if the given process code is 0, false otherwise.